Reactor™ - The manual

 Types of Variables

-• Optionlist: a list of options, each options can also have a label.
-Option values can be numbers or strings
+• Option List: A list of options, where each option can also have a label.
+Option values can be numbers or strings.

-• Range: A numeric range with a minimum and a maximum and a default (or center) value.
+• Range: A numeric range with a minimum, a maximum, and a default (or center) value.

-When a variable gets set in the system the system will check if the value that is set matches the possible values defined.
-If not it will not set the variable, unless the option Accept any value is checked under show more
+When a variable is set, the system checks if the value matches the possible defined values.
+If not, it will not set the variable unless the option Accept any value is checked under "Show More".

-Variables can be created on Layers.
-The quickest way to do so is to select the base layer of your current config and add a variable
+Variables can be created on layers.
+The quickest way to do so is to select the base layer of your current configuration and add a variable.

 modes